The Art of Stonecrafting

 Any custom requirements

-The template is made by cutting sheets of dimensionally stable styrene to match the configuration of the surfaces you want fabricated.
-This process duplicates your surface configuration, reproduces angles accurately, and shows the sink and other fixture locations.
-Notations about edge profiles, sink and fixture style, or other job requirements are recorded.
+The template is made using a highly accurate laser templator.
+This process creates a “duplicate” of the surface configuration, which reproduces angles and radii and shows the sink and other fixture locations.
+During the template process, notations about edge profiles, backsplashes, and/or other job requirements are recorded.

-Once the slabs are in place, it takes a team of skilled craftsmen to do the final trimming and fitting.
+A typical slab weighs between 200 and 600 pounds, which makes bringing a piece of granite countertop into a house no easy feat.
+However, Burlington Marble & Granite has experience dealing with slabs as large as 1,200 pounds.
+Once the slabs are in place, a team of skilled craftsmen will complete the final trimming and fitting.
 The sink is mounted underneath the new countertop and is permanently attached.
-Then the backsplash is slipped into place, caulked and sealed.